pingidentity/pingidentity-solution-stacks/docs/customer.md

     Enter `docker ps` at intervals to display the status of the containers.

-  5. When the PingFederate, PingAccess, PingDirectory, PingDataGovernance, PingDataSync, and PingDataConsole containers all show a status of "Up" and "(healthy)", continue to the next step.
+  5. When the PingFederate, PingAccess, PingDirectory, PingDataGovernance, PingDataSync, and the Ping data console containers all show a status of "Up" and "(healthy)", continue to the next step.
   6. Change your `hosts` file to add the IP address of your Docker engine host, and assign the entries:

      <dockerIP>  `pingfederate pingaccess pingdirectory pingdataconsole pingdirectory pingdatagovernance`